 Editor: Do you manufacture the lingerie and swimming costumes yourselves at Amoena?

-Dirk Müller: We have our own production sites and longstanding partnerships with our suppliers, in both Central America and Asia.
+Dirk Müller: We have longstanding partnerships with our suppliers, in both Central America and Asia.

 Does Amoena purchase its materials from abroad because they are cheaper there?

 That was the reason historically, at least.
 In order to save costs, almost all larger textile and clothing companies began manufacturing their goods abroad in the 1980s.
 As a consequence, the domestic spinning factories and sewing rooms formed other subsidiaries in Asia.
 Markets such as China have now gained a qualitative advantage over us in terms of textile manufacturing.
 Most of the suppliers of the raw materials and the fibres are now also in the Far East.

 How do you ensure that the foreign partner companies manufacture responsibly and that the employees are treated well?

 All companies we work with, such as those in Asia, are certified by the Business Social Compliance Initiative (BSCI) and Worldwide Responsible Accredited Production (WRAP).
 BSCI and WRAP are something of a gold standard in the textile industry.